Eileen-Precious/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 6-cap_string.c - Write a function that capitalizes all words of a string.

 7-leet.c - Write a function that capitalizes all words of a string.

+100-rot13.c - Write a function that encodes a string using rot13.